SHC - Secure Hosted Checkout

 SHC Callback Response Object

-When shc is called it is passed a callback to accept the results of the card validation.
+When shc is called it is passed a callback to accept the results of the transaction.
 When the validation is successful the resulting object looks like the following example:

 javascript